teespring-labs/active_record_replica/README.md

 ## Features

 * Redirecting reads to a single slave database
+* Works with any database driver that works with ActiveRecord
 * Supports all Rails 3 read apis, including dynamic finders, AREL, and ActiveRecord::Base.select
 * Transaction aware.
 Detects when a query is inside of a transaction and sends those reads to the master